|Year of offer||2019|

 Intended learning outcomes

-At the completion of this subject, students should understand the concepts of analytic function and contour integral and should be able to:
+At the completion of this subject, students should understand the concepts of holomorphic function and contour integral and should be able to:

 - apply the Cauchy-Riemann equations

 - apply the residue theorem in a variety of contexts

 - understand theoretical implications of Cauchy’s theorems such as the maximum modulus principle, Liouville’s Theorem and the fundamental theorem of algebra

 In addition to learning specific skills that will assist students in their future careers in science, they will have the opportunity to develop generic skills that will assist them in any future career path.
 These include:

 - problem-solving skills: the ability to engage with unfamiliar problems and identify relevant solution strategies;